db-ux-design-system/core-ios/docs/adr/adr-06-prefix-naming-convention.md

 ## Naming Convention Guidelines

-1. **Prefix with `DB` (Deutsche Bahn):** All components and accessors will be prefixed with `DB`.
+1. **Prefix with `DS` (Design System):** All components and accessors will be prefixed with `DS`.
-2. **Suffix with Type:** Names will end with the component type, such as `View`, `Button`, or `TextField`.
-3. **Short and Concise:** Names should be as short as possible while still clearly conveying the component's purpose.
+2. **Short and Concise:** Names should be as short as possible while still clearly conveying the component's purpose.
-4. **Alignment with SwiftUI:** Follow SwiftUI naming conventions to enhance familiarity and ease of use.
+3. **Alignment with SwiftUI:** Follow SwiftUI naming conventions to enhance familiarity and ease of use.
-5. **Modular and Extensible:** Ensure the structure supports the addition of new components without breaking the established pattern.
+4. **Modular and Extensible:** Ensure the structure supports the addition of new components without breaking the established pattern.

 ## Example Code